tangjm/data-engineering-notes/public/AWS/module5_networking/notes_cloudfront.md

 Together they ensure more of your content remains closer to users, reducing the need for CloudFront to fetch data from your origin server, thus improving overall performance for users.

+Helps improve performance by using Keep-alive connections between the Edge locations & the origin server.

+Can customise content at the Edge location before delivering it to users through the use of Lambda@Edge functions.
 ### Benefits

 - Fast and global